waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Directives & Lessons Learned

 *   **Data Integrity is Paramount:** My internal state (notepad, markers) MUST be 100% accurate.
 I will not defer data correction.
 Assumptions must be rigorously tested before being recorded as fact.
 *   **Trust Automation:** My custom tools are more reliable than my manual analysis.
 I must prioritize using them to avoid unforced errors.
+I will use my `sequential_puzzle_solver` for puzzles like this in the future.
 *   **Act Immediately:** I am an LLM.
 There is no 'later'.
 Tool/agent refinement and data management tasks must be performed in the current turn, overriding gameplay actions.
 *   **Scientific Method:** For all puzzles, I will strictly follow: Observe -> Hypothesize -> Test -> Conclude.
 I will document every step and attempt to falsify my own conclusions to avoid confirmation bias.